 Marketers always want to highlight the outliers, so it should be noted that the results shown in the case study aren’t likely to reflect the actual metrics that you can expect to see if you were to work with the firm.

-Make note of how dated some case studies might be.
+Make a note of how dated some case studies might be.
 SEO has experienced significant change over the past 5 years.
 Newer case studies will paint a much better picture of the typical results that a company can expect to see.
 Case studies that are 1-2 years old should be expected, but anything older than this is likely outdated.

-5. Ask About Transparency of their Progress
+5. Ask about the transparency of their progress

-While many reputable SEO providers will provide transparent communications, some will not.
+While many reputable SEO companies will provide transparent communications, some will not.
 Work with SEO companies who are comfortable with showing you what they’re working on.
 You should have transparency in their work and the status of all deliverables.

-6. Ask about reporting
+6. Ask the SEO company about reporting